GlobalFishingWatch/gfw-api-python-client/docs/README.md

 ## Building the documentation

 Install Sphinx and other dependencies (i.e. theme etc.) needed for the documentation.
-From the project `root` directory, use:
+Navigate to the project's `root` directory and run:

 ```bash
 make install
 ```

-Build the documentation like this:
+Build the documentation using the following command:

 ```bash
 make docs
 ```

-The built documentation will be placed in the `docs/build` directory.
-Open `docs/build/index.html` to view the documentation.
+The generated documentation will be placed in the `docs/build` directory.
+Open `docs/build/index.html` in your web browser to view it.

 ## Helpful documentation commands